0chain/blobber/README.md

 If you are facing `insufficient balance to pay fee` errors when starting blobbers, you can turn  off fees in [0chain.yaml.server_chain.smart_contract.miner](https://github.com/0chain/0chain/blob/3c38dfd0920675d86876a5b8895272cb66ded9ad/docker.local/config/0chain.yaml#LL96C3-L96C16) by adjusting true to false.

  11. Now you can create allocations on blobber and store files.
-For creating allocations you need tokens into your wallet, follow the guide below to get tokens:
+For creating allocations you need tokens into your wallet, follow the guide below to get tokens into wallet using zwalletcli:

 - [Get Tokens](https://github.com/0chain/zwalletcli#getting-tokens-with-faucet-smart-contract---faucet)